nick-castaneda/algebra-/README.md

 ~~~

 ## Technology
-**Core Technologies** - ALGEBRA! is a MEAN stack application.
-The front-end was built in Angular and Foundation, the server framework is Express.js, the database is MongoDB, and the engine is Node.js.
+**Core Technologies** - ALGEBRA! is a full-stack application.
+The front-end was built in Angular and Foundation, the back-end is a Firebase database.

 **Languages** - ALGEBRA! is written in Javascript, HTML, and CSS.

-**NPM Dependencies** - Visit back-end/package.json for more info.

 **Other Tech** - SASS, jQuery.